Installation Instructions and Tips and Tricks

 - Look at your beautiful new countertop!

-- Tools for application: Instant Granite adhesive films are easy to work with and a squeegee is included for ease of installation.
+- Tools for application: Instant Granite® adhesive films are easy to work with during installation because of the heat activated adhesive and "No Bubble" air release in the adhesive.
+We suggest using a squeegee or soft cloth during installation to smooth the bubbles toward the edges of the paper.
 A household razor or box cutter will be needed for trimming.
-A heat gun or hair dryer will also aid in manipulating the material.
-You may want a soft cloth to smooth and apply the material instead of the squeegee.
+A heat gun or hair dryer will also aid in manipulating the material, and is a great trick at the end of your installation to suction the material to the surface.

-- Measure and Cut your Instant Granite: Your roll of Instant Granite is 36 inches wide, which is deeper than the typical countertop surface.
-We suggest measuring left to right and installing Instant Granite lengthwise along your counter.
+- Measure and Cut your Instant Granite®: Your roll of Instant Granite® is 36 inches wide, which is deeper than the typical countertop surface.
+We suggest measuring left to right and installing Instant Granite® lengthwise along your counter.
 This reduces unnecessary seams (if you install from back to front then you'll have a seam every 36 inches down your counter).
 We also suggest leaving an extra few inches on all sides.
 Please don't try to line up the edge of your counter cover evenly along the edge of your counter.
 Think about how hard it is to draw a perfectly straight line on a piece of paper... now try to keep that straight line going for the length of your entire counter.
-If you allow a few inches overlap on all sides, then your installation will be easier.
+If you allow a few inches overlap on all sides and trim the excess when finished, then your installation will be easier.
 All of our graphics are specially designed random patterns that will look excellent from every direction.
 No one will know that it's crooked!

 - Finishing Touches: CAULK is the icing on the cake.
 Use caulk in the corner between the backsplash and the surface to mimic a professional stone counter installation.
 You should also use caulk around any seams near water - like the perimeter of the sink.
 This will prevent water getting underneath the vinyl.
 Use caulk along any seams in high traffic areas.
 If you did not overlap seams but instead abutted them together, you will want to put some clear silicone chalk / adhesive under the seam to keep them together.
 However, we do recommend overlapping the material.
 Caulk also hides any imperfections on the edges or seams.